 Conversely, not all children who can be described as ‘street children’ are necessarily homeless.
 They may work, play or spend their time on the street, but may go back to sleep with their family or parents.

-We use ‘street children’ to define children who:
+We use the term ‘street children’ or ‘street-connected children’ to describe children who:

-- have strong connections to public spaces (e.g. streets, markets, parks, and bus/train stations) and for whom the street plays a vital role in their everyday lives and identities.
-This wider group of children includes children who do not live or work on the street but regularly accompany other children or family members in the streets.
+- Have a strong connection to public spaces (e.g. streets, markets, parks, bus or train stations) and for whom the street plays a vital role in their everyday lives and identities.
+This wider group includes children who do not live or work on the street but regularly accompany other children or family members in the streets.

 In other words, ‘street children’ are children who depend on the streets for their survival – whether they live on the streets, work on the streets, have support networks on the streets, or a combination of the three.

 If you have been researching the topic of street children, you might have come across the term ‘streetism.’